HoloLabInc/MRTKExtensionForOculusQuest/README.md

 ## 4. Project Configuration Window
 MRTK has a Project Configuration modal window that pops up when you first open a project.

+- **MultiThreaded Rendering** The project configuration window will attempt to disable this option, however, from my testing with Quest, it works properly, and improves performance.

-In this window, there is a checkbox for MSBuild, which will attempt to add MSBuild to your manifest.json that then adds various DLLs to your project via NuGET.
+- **[Possibly obsolete]** In this window, there is a checkbox for MSBuild, which will attempt to add MSBuild to your manifest.json that then adds various DLLs to your project via NuGET.

-If like myself, your git folder is not in your drive root, you may run into [errors](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/6972) as I have.
-For now, it seems that avoiding MSBuild does not raise any problems, but that may change in the future.
+MSBuild is not currently necessary for functional Android builds.
+This may change in the future.
+If you are approching the 256 character path limit, this may cause problems for you.

 # Author